-No satellite-collared CAH animals crossed the proposed ASDP road alignment in the NPRA survey area in any year for which data are available (1986 - 1990)2001-2005, and 2007-2009), although two collared CAH individuals moved through the vicinity of the Alpine project facilities in July 1989, nine years before construction began.
+No satellite-collared CAH animals crossed the proposed ASDP road alignment in the NPRA survey area in any year for which data are available (1986-1990, 2001-2005, 2007-2009, and 2013).
+However, two collared CAH individuals moved through the vicinity of the Alpine Project facilities in July 1989, nine years before construction began.
 Some VHF-collared CAH caribou probably crossed the proposed ASDP road alignments (including the CD4 alignment before construction) with the aggregation of at least 6,000 CAH caribou that moved west across the Colville River delta and into the NPRA survey area in late July 2001 (Lawhead and Prichard 2002, Arthur and Del Vecchio 2009), but they were not tracked frequently enough to document their route of travel.

-Of the TH sample of 70 different GPScollared caribou (2004-2012), a total of 25 collared caribou crossed the alignment 65 times.
+Of the TH sample of 82 different GPS-collared caribou (2004-2013), a total of 26 (32% collared caribou crossed the alignment 80 times.
 Crossings occurred in all months except February and March.
-Seven caribou crossed in July (all in 2010), six caribou crossed the alignment in October (five in 2004 and one in 2007), and three crossed in May (in 2007, 2009, and 2011).
-The other months had less than three crossings.
-No GPS-collared caribou crossed the alignment in 2012.
+After excluding multiple crossings on the same day, there were a total of 65 different crossing events by 26 different caribou.
+This included 18 crossings by 15 different caribou in July (ten in 2010 and eight in 2011), and nine crossings by 6 different caribou occurred in October (five in 2004 and four in 2007), there were seven crossings all by one caribou in September satellite imagery.